Skip to content

 GitLab groups.
 One group named "dtaas"

-Group names are case insensitive on GitLab, but we recommend matching the case exactly for consistency and to remove it as a source of error.
+Group names are case insensitive on GitLab, but matching the case exactly is recommended for consistency and to remove it as a source of error.

 • Not allowed values

-If the group doesn't exist or the field is left blank, you will experience errors upon accessing Digital Twins, etc. Make sure that you write something here.
+If the group does not exist or the field is left blank, errors will occur upon accessing Digital Twins, etc. Ensure that a value is entered.

 Expected error: